HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>Why extend the platform beyond the edge of the screen?</summary>

 The width of the world players are going to see is fixed so you could argue that extending over the edge is not necessary.
-I recommend this to ensure there are no unexpected gaps at the edge.
-Additional some enemies in this game will continue off screen and use some of the platform we can't see before returning to the game.
+I recommend this to ensure there are no unexpected gaps at the edge and to leave some flexibility for future mechanics, including:

+ - Allow some enemies to continue off screen and use the platform we can't see before returning to the game.
-Additionally we will be adding a screen shake feature.
+ - Screen shake.
 This works by moving the camera up/down/left/right a bit.
-Having the platforms extend beyond the edge of the screen allows us to do that without exposing unexpected gaps.
+Having the platforms extend beyond the edge of the screen allows us to do that without exposing gaps.

 <hr></details>